 Note: The Xray scan may take some time to complete and show the vulnerabilities results.

-Here is the dependency tree for one of the detected vulnerabilities.
+Here is the dependency tree for one of the detected security vulnerabilities.

 Read more on the recommended best practices for onboarding JFrog Xray >